Baked Denver Omelet

 What is a Denver Omelet?

-The history of the Denver omelet is a little fuzzy.
-No one really knows where the name of the omelet came from.
-But the taste of this omelet is AMAZING and makes for a delicious breakfast recipe (it’s right up there with our breakfast eggs and potatoes and scrambled eggs recipes).
+The taste of this omelet is AMAZING and makes for a delicious breakfast recipe (it’s right up there with our breakfast eggs and potatoes and scrambled eggs recipes).
 It’s fluffy, and moist, and packed with delicious ingredients.
-I love all of these simple but tasty ingredients.

-Baked breakfast dishes are the best.
-I love that they require minimal dishes and everything can be baked together in one pan.
-They also are great for serving a crowd or bringing to a brunch with friends.
+It’s also healthy, filling, and also are great for serving a crowd or bringing to a brunch with friends.

 Ham and peppers cooking in a pan.